 “Image Carousel,” is the next one and you can have a whole folder full of images you want to put in and screen capture those.

 Then, “Media File” is what I’ve done with these shots that have banners up there.

 You can screen capture to get one screen or you can take a specific game, you can take a specific monitor or a specific window.
 The “Screen Capture” function allows for amazing presentations.

 You can do “Solid Color” and “Syphon Frame,” you can put specific text using “Text.”
 I could probably just put the media files on with text directly.

 You can do “Web Display” or “Web Stream.”

 Now, if you want to get a bunch of different shots all in, you can do an “Add New Playlist Shot” and that’s what this one is.

 This allowed me to live stream and rotate different things.
-I did a Coin Market Cap listing, then it would rotate again and show the Steem price.
+I did a Bitcoin and cryptocurrency ticker live stream before that showed all these different prices.
+It would show a Bitcoin ticker, then it would rotate to a different one and show a Coin Market Cap listing, then it would rotate again and show the Steem price.
 If you want to put a bunch of different shots all in one, you do “Add Playlist Shot.”